NishTheFish-dev/portfolio/README.md

-# Personal Portfolio Website
+# Nishanth Pallapu - Portfolio

-A modern, responsive portfolio website built with React.js and Material-UI.
-This portfolio showcases my projects, skills, and experience in an elegant and professional manner.
+A modern, responsive portfolio website showcasing my work as a Computer Science student at ASU.
+The site highlights my projects, technical skills, and experience in software development, game development, and information security.

 ## Features

-- Responsive design that works on all devices
+- Responsive design optimized for all devices
-- Modern UI with smooth animations
+- Interactive UI with smooth animations using Framer Motion
-- Project showcase with GitHub integration
+- Project showcase with technology tags and GitHub links
-- Skills and experience section
+- Skills section highlighting technical expertise
-- Contact form with social media links
+- Contact information with professional links
-- Dark mode theme

 ## Technologies Used

-- React.js
+- React.js with React Router for navigation
-- Material-UI
+- Material-UI for component library and theming
-- React Router
-- Framer Motion
+- Framer Motion for animations and transitions
-- Styled Components

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- React Icons for scalable vector icons
+- GitHub API integration for project data
+- Responsive design with CSS Grid and Flexbox

-## Customization
+## Contact

-1. Update the project information in `src/pages/Projects.js`
-2. Modify the skills and experience in `src/pages/About.js`
-3. Update social media links in `src/pages/Contact.js`
-4. Customize the theme in `src/App.js`
+For inquiries or collaboration opportunities, please visit the Contact section of the website.